AndresLopezEsquivel/Python/README.md

-# PlatziCourses
+# Python
-Content related to the courses that I've taken at Platzi
+Content related to what I study about Python